-The on-site Environmental Education and Awareness Training session must take the form of an onsite environmental talk and where necessary relevant demonstrations conducted by the ECO.
+The on-site Environmental Education and Awareness Training session must take the form of an on-site environmental talk and where necessary relevant demonstrations conducted by the ECO.

-The on-site Environmental Education and Awareness Training session must be aimed at all levels of site contractors, sub-contractors and related site workers & site management.
+The on-site Environmental Education and Awareness Training session must be aimed at all levels of site contractors, sub-contractors and related site workers & site management and must be followed up on with regular refresher training sessions.

-In the case of new workers coming on site throughout the construction programme, the site contractor is responsible for ensuring that all new labour arriving on site is made aware of the contents of the EMPr and is briefed on the E&AT.
+In the case of new workers coming onto site throughout the construction programme, the site contractor is responsible for ensuring that all new labourers arriving on site are made aware of the contents of the EMPr and are briefed on the E&AT.